lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 * add the `--only-assembler` flag to skip correction

-####Things to try
-* Leaving out the mate pairs
-* Different combinations of k
-* Mapping back reads, calling SNPs and INDELs and visualising

 **Questions:**

-* How do the assemblies compare to the velvet assemblies using the (exact) same input data
+* How does the assembly compare to the velvet assemblies using the (exact) same input data
 * Which assembler is 'best' for this data - or can't you tell?

 **Bonus exercise**: map the *error-corrected* paired end reads to the same assembly as the uncorrected reads, and check the results in the genome browser.